sidatasciencelab/SCI_skunks/intern_docs/sci_protocol_manual.md

          - Confirm it is set to Rapidfire
          - Confirm it is set to 24 hours
        - **User Label** (if needed):
-         - Read current user label
+         - Read the current user label
          - Change user label to CAMERAPOINTYEAR-TRIP (e.g., "02B2023-1")
          - Read new user label